The School Board’s Role

 The plan outlined below requires relatively little effort on the part of the school board or its members but if accompanied with a high level of interest and support will pay great dividends.

 1. Adopt a resolution establishing the program in the school district.

-The board should take ownership of the Utrust employee appreciation program in the school district by adopting the resolution provided by Utrust which establishes the program in the school district.
-Read more
+The board can take ownership of the Utrust Appreciation Program in the school district by adopting the resolution provided by Utrust after personalizing it to establish the program in the school district.

 2. Individually participate in appreciation days.

 Each board member should make a special effort to visit a school or schools on each of the eight appreciation days.
 During visit, personally thank individuals in the group being honored and if possible, present a signed copy of the Resolution to each honoree.
 It is important to staff members being honored to know that the board member is there for that singular purpose.
 And, while the board member is entitled to speak only for himself or herself, it would be appropriate to let them know that the other members of the board join in appreciating the work and the effort that the employees make to help the school be a great place for children to grow and learn.

 Board members unable to visit the school on an appreciation day, might ask another board member to visit the schools in your district and express appreciation on your behalf.
 Also, consider sending a thank you note to add a touch of class even after visiting to express appreciation in person.
 The note is made more special if it mentions specific things that the individual employee has done rather than just generally saying thanks.

 3. Hear a report following each appreciation day.